belgski/Belgium/docs/expenditure/social_protection.md

 ![](../assets/sick_disabled_budget_ratio.png)

-It doesn't capture the entire story, but it appears as if we are spending more than expected, given our population numbers and amount of people outside the workforce.
+It doesn't capture the entire story, but it appears as if we are spending far more than expected, given our population numbers and amount of people outside the workforce.